 Another driver of ICC’s consideration regarding this is the so-called Snapchat generation.
 Many cricket followers are in this generation and the long hours of Test matches may not be ideal for them.
 Less number of days apparently may help cricket gain more followers from the said generation.

 These are mainly the reasons why the ICC is contemplating about leaving the five-day tests behind by the year 2023, but, of course, some are seeing this as a strategical move for the cricket industry to make more money.
 This is why many are simply disappointed that the ICC is even considering losing the fifth day.

 The thrill of the fifth day matches is usually different and more intense.
 This is what many cricket fans are always looking forward to.
-Even cricket punters are always looking forward to seeing today’s match predictions during fifth day matches.
+Even cricket punters are always looking forward to seeing today’s match predictions from BetOnline during fifth day matches.

 The recent match between South Africa and Zimbabwe ended dramatically and with so much intensity that cricket fans expressed why five-day Tests is simply essential and should not be touched at all.
 Cricket purists are now using that match as a way to prove that the longest form of a cricket game should remain the same.